Together, we're feeding neighbors in need.

 Food for 18,000?

-That’s what students say after successfully completing Second Harvest's Providence Culinary Training will be saying after they have successfully completed the 13-week culinary school nestled in the back of Second Harvest Food Bank’s large warehouse complex.
+That’s what students say after successfully completing Second Harvest's Providence Culinary Training, with kitchens and classrooms located at the Food Bank's headquarters facility in Winston-Salem.
 That’s because in addition to the weeks of knife skills, nutrition education, and learning how to make a perfect mirepoix, students will at some point help out in the Community Meals program as part of their training.

 Mashed potatoes and gravy.
 Carrots in olive oil with fresh herbs.
 Community Meals is making 18,000 hot, nutritious meals a week to feed local kids, seniors, and folks with disabilities.
 Students and volunteers work alongside our seasoned chefs to create these meals each morning, delivering them

 hot in time for lunch and dinner to senior centers, after-school programs, summer meal sites (in season), and other enrichment programs where we know people at risk of hunger may be.

 Community Meals Program

 The program also produces ready-to-heat meals for Second Harvest’s partner agency network as a supplement to the fresh fruit and vegetables, frozen meats, and staple food items Second Harvest rescues, inspects, and distributes across 18 counties of Northwest North Carolina every day.
 Thousands of households utilize these pantries every month to supplement their groceries and make ends meet.